Universal’s Volcano Bay™

-Go inside Krakatau Volcano – The heart of the volcano bay, one can guess, is the volcano.
-Literally, a volcano is a must-see.
-First of all, this is huge; you can even see it from the highway.
-Second, there are some exciting rides and hidden caves for courage, waterfalls, and more.
+Go inside Krakatau Volcano, the heart of the Volcano Bay™.
+This is a huge volcano that you can even see from the highway.
+There are some exciting rides, hidden caves, and waterfalls.
 If you always want to go to a volcano, this is your chance.

 Here are just a few of the most popular.